If you don't already have a popular media account of a psychological research study, this approach can help:

 Try a search as shown below in US Major Dailies or Readers' Guide Full Text Mega database.
 Look in the results for an example where:

-psycholog* AND (study OR research) AND journal (in the abstract field)
+psycholog* AND (research OR study) AND journal (in the abstract field)

 Optional: Use publication date limiters to exclude very recent articles as shown below.